Your Arms Too Short to Box with God

 Your Arms Too Short to Box with God: A Soaring Celebration in Song and Dance is a Broadway musical based on the Biblical Book of Matthew, with music and lyrics by Alex Bradford and a book by Vinnette Carroll, who also directed.
-Micki Grant was credited for "additional music and lyrics."
+Micki Grant was credited for "additional music and lyrics".

 A 1980 revival was the Broadway debut of star Jennifer Holliday, then billed as Jennifer-Yvette Holliday.

 Original production

 Produced by Frankie Hewitt and the Shubert Organization, it opened December 22, 1976, at Broadway's Lyceum Theatre in New York City.
 It moved to the Eugene O'Neill Theatre on November 16, 1977, and closed January 1, 1978, after 429 performances.

+Songs

+Songs are listed with performers in the original Broadway version, as listed in Playbill Vault.
+There was no intermission.